What I learnt from working on the OneCX program

 What was my involvement in the migration?

-As part of the Business Connect engagement team, I was delighted to join the OneCX delivery team as a Business Representative and Subject Matter Expert (SME).
+As part of the Business Connect engagement team, I was delighted to join the OneCX program delivery team as a Business Representative and Subject Matter Expert (SME).

 - embedding myself in agile ways of working